microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

     * If your Azure subscription is not listed or if you want to use an existing service principal, click on the `Manage` link.

-        * Click on the +New Service Connection button and select the Azure Resource Manager option.
+        * Click on the **+New Service Connection** button and select the Azure Resource Manager option.
 Provide Connection name, select the Azure Subscription from the list and the click on the Ok button.
 The Azure credentials will be required to authorize the connection.

             ![Resource Manager](images/armendpoint.png)

-        * If your Azure subscription is already listed, select the Azure subscription from the drop down list and click Authorize.
+        * If your Azure subscription is already listed, select the Azure subscription from the drop down list and click **Authorize**.

             ![Authorize](images/authorize.png)